qpdf/qpdf/manual/cli.rst

    data for the stream stream in object :samp:`{nnn}`.
 This option only applies when used with :qpdf:ref:`--json-output`.

-.. qpdf:option:: --json-output=version
+.. qpdf:option:: --json-output[=version]

    .. help: serialize to JSON

       The output file will be qpdf JSON format at the given version.
+      "version" may be a specific version or "latest" (the default).
-      Only version 2 is supported.
-See also --json-stream-data and --json-stream-prefix
+      Version 1 is not supported.
+See also --json-stream-data and --json-stream-prefix.

    The output file will be qpdf JSON format at the given version.
+   ``version`` may be a specific version or ``latest`` (the default).
-Only version 2 is supported.
+   Version 1 is not supported.
 See also :qpdf:ref:`--json-stream-data` and :qpdf:ref:`--json-stream-prefix`.

 .. qpdf:option:: --json-input